mryan84/codechallenge/README.md

 // price slider?

+// paginate first page of products? looks like we'd need a "3" at the bottom and I could update how many we are displaying.

 4. The SPA should have 2 pages, a list all products, and an individual product page.
 Both HTML templates are provided.

-// done as 2 pages are provided to edit
+// done as 2 pages are provided to edit.

-// product detail page only seems to show 1 item given any choice - i would think it is a requirement to make this dynamic
-//  based on the chosen item? not done yet, will ask
+// product detail loads GetSingle using the id of the given item. done.

 5. Delivery should be a separate github repo on your own account.